 STEP #3 - RINSE: Once you have been fully exfoliated, it’s time to rinse off the residual abrasive grain (or ‘bits’!) covering your body.
 If your body polish is performed inside a wet room - as is often the case - moving to another area to shower may not be necessary, since a purpose-designed Vichy shower is likely to be present directly above your massage table.

 TIP: Do not use a shower gel or any other cleansing product when rinsing (unless instructed), for this could strip your skin of the radiance-boosting oils applied during your body polish

 STEP #4 - MOISTURISATION: Once showered and dry, you’ll be asked to lie back down on the massage table, so your spa therapist can apply a rich body lotion or oil to both sides of your entire body.
 This final step will lock in moisture, encouraging suppleness and the longest possible results from your treatment.

 What’s the difference between a body polish and a body scrub treatment?

-Although these terms are sometimes used interchangeably, the two treatments are often unique within the sps setting.
-While both promote skin moisturisation and the removal of dead cells through exfoliation, it is typically the case that only a body scrub sees the skin professionally cleansed as part of the spa guest’s appointment.
+Although these terms are sometimes used interchangeably, the two treatments are often unique within the spa setting.
+While both promote skin moisturisation and the removal of dead cells through exfoliation, it is typically the case that only a body scrub sees the skin professionally cleansed as part of the treatment.

 Is full nudity required when undergoing a spa body polish?

 While your therapist will need to access most areas of your body to conduct a polish treatment, all spas allow and/or require their guests to wear underwear, or a bikini (note: some spas issue disposable knickers to prevent damage to guests’ clothing).
-The industry practise of ‘draping’ will also be used to ensure your modesty and emotional comfort throughout the duration of your treatment.
+The industry practise of ‘draping’ will also be used to ensure your modesty is maintained throughout the duration of your treatment.